balghane/py4frc/README.md

 ======

 Python code to generate data about FRC events
+You put this in your :/Python27/Lib/site-packages/ folder and import it

 Single FRC module for Python 2.7
 Relies on Beautiful Soup 3 and Numpy (as well as regex and urllib2)

-There's a few useful functions, all of which takes the 2013 codes, for example "micmp" for the Michigan State Championship and "casj" for the Silicon Valley Regional.
+There's a few useful functions, all of which takes the 2013 event codes, for example "micmp" for the Michigan State Championship and "casj" for the Silicon Valley Regional.
 You can find a full list of codes at frclinks.com (not my site).